USEPA/hwip/docs/Results/site-details-report.md

 **Manifest Shipments**

 This table summarizes the waste shipped from the site by year, based on the data on hazardous waste manifests.
+Data is shown for the current year and past two complete years.

 **Manifest Receipts**

 This table summarizes the waste received at the site by year, based on the data on hazardous waste manifests.
+Data is shown for the current year and past two complete years.

 ### Biennial Report

 The Biennial Report Summary table summarizes the waste reported handled by this site by year, based on the Biennial Hazardous Waste Report.
+Data is shown for the last four complete Biennial Hazardous Waste Reports.

 ### Waste Generated or Managed